zeel2910/position-app/README.md

 ## Deploying

-1. Edit `gh-pages-deploy.sh` and change `zjjdes` in line 14 to your GitHub username.
+1. Edit `gh-pages-deploy.sh` (Linux & Mac) or `gh-pages-deploy.bat` (Windows) and change `zjjdes` in the repository address to your GitHub username.
+2. If you are using Windows, change `"deploy": "sh gh-pages-deploy.sh"` in `package.json` to `"deploy": "cmd /c gh-pages-deploy.bat"`.
-2. Build and deploy by running `pnpm run deploy`.
+3. Build and deploy by running `pnpm run deploy`.
+   - If deployment does not work, copy and run the content of the `gh-pages-deploy` script line by line.
-3. Only after the first deployment, go to the repository settings on GitHub, then to the Pages tab.
+4. Only after the first deployment, go to the repository settings on GitHub, then to the Pages tab.
 Select the `gh-pages` branch as the publishing source and click on Save.
-4. Your web application will be available at _https://<your_username>.github.io/position-app/_ **after a few minutes**.
+5. Your web application will be available at _https://<your_username>.github.io/position-app/_ **after a few minutes**.